leebyron/ecmascript-iterator-hof/README.md

  * Test and double check all return/throw methods for appropriate behavior
  * Test and double check throwing from generator functions performs correctly
  * Can some of the `throw` and `return` impls be generalized?
+ * Can we illustrate behavior of each method via generator functions?